cpp-red-lion/cpp-red-lion.github.io/blog/cpponsea2022/sessions.md

 Out of the 3-day x 4 tracks [schedule](https://cpponsea.uk/2022/schedule/), full of interesting talks, I managed to attended 15 sessions that I found very engaging.
 Here they are, in chronological order.

 ![](img/keynote_kevlin.jpeg)

+... and my own session:
+I’m going to start some controversy and hopefully some constructive discussions around a few sensitive topics in contemporary C++.